 Emma Krumbee’s Orchard and Farm is located off U.S. 169 in Belle Plaine, Minnesota, just southwest of Eden Prairie and Bloomington.
-Don’t let the name fool you – this is more than a bunch of apples and hay.
-At 45 acres, it’s one of the smaller Minnesota apple orchards, but there’s plenty of charm to be found when you visit.
+Don’t let the name fool you – this is place more than just 45 acres of apples and hay.
+It’s one of the smaller Minnesota apple orchards, but there’s plenty of charm to be found!

 Emma Krumbee’s Orchard and Farm has restaurants, stores, three different pick-your-own patches for different produce, and a commitment to providing a fun place for the whole family.
-If you don’t care for the hustle and bustle of the really large apple orchards, but still want to the festive fall experience, then this may be the perfect orchard for you.
+If you don’t care for the hustle and bustle of the large apple orchards, but still want the festive fall experience, then this is the perfect orchard for you.

 Pick Your Own Apples

 One of the best features of Emma Krumbee’s Orchard and Farm is the pick-your-own section.
-Not only can you pick your own apples right off the tree, but the trees there are dwarf trees.
-These shorter trees are perfect for younger kids as it’s much easier for them to reach the apples and pick them themselves.
+Not only can you pick your own apples right off the tree, but they also have dwarf apple trees!
+That means your children will also have fun picking apples for themselves.

-The pick-your-own section has 10 different varieties of apples (as a whole, the orchard has 12 varieties total), and you can actually sample some before you choose which ones to pick.
-Going to the pick-your-own section is an adventure because you get to ride out there in a tractor-pulled wagon for that full autumn fruit patch experience.
+The pick-your-own section has 10 different apple varieties, and you can even sample them before you choose which variety to pick.
+Plus, you get to ride out there in a tractor-pulled wagon for that full autumn experience!

-If you can’t make it to the orchard during apple season, don’t worry; the farm also has a pumpkin patch in autumn and raspberry picking in summer and early autumn.
-Both of these patches allow pick-your-own, too.
+If you’re not the biggest apple fan, don’t worry; the farm also has a pumpkin and raspberry patch.
+Both of these patches allow pick-your-own, too!

-Pumpkin season at the orchard and farm offers great opportunities to find all you need for autumn, from jack-o-lantern pumpkins and other squash to ornamental corn and gourds.
-As with the apples, if you visit the pumpkin patch, you’ll ride a tractor-pulled wagon into the midst of the patch.
+Plus, Pumpkin season at Emma Krumbee’s Orchard and Farm means fall shopping: from jack-o-lantern pumpkins to ornamental corn and gourds.
+As with the apples, to reach the pumpkin patch, you’ll ride a tractor-pulled wagon!
+What fun!

 Emma Krumbee’s Orchard and Farm holds the Scarecrow Festival every year in September and October.
-This has been an annual tradition since 1983 when the former orchard owners, Phil and Mary Jo Morris, decided to create a fun and interactive event at their orchard that visitors wouldn’t find anywhere else.
-Clearly, the festival caught on because it’s entering its 38th year.
+This has been an annual tradition when the former orchard owners, Phil and Mary Jo Morris started it in 1983.
+Clearly, the festival caught on because it’s been continued for over three decades!

-You can build a scarecrow and enter it in a contest, or visit the farm and see all the scarecrow entries on display throughout the pumpkin patch and orchards.
+You participate in the context by building a scarecrow yourself, orsimply enjoy all the scarecrow entries on display throughout the pumpkin patch and orchards.

 Other attractions include a tombstone forest, animal exhibits, and play areas.
 There is a small admission fee, but you gain access to an astounding number of things to do.

-As you pick apples, raspberries, and pumpkins, you’ll no doubt work up a sweat and make yourself hungry and thirsty. top in for a fast meal at Fizzy’s Soda Fountain on the property, choosing from among hot dogs, ice cream sodas, pies and brownes, floats, coffee, and more.
+As you pick apples, raspberries, and pumpkins, you’ll no doubt work up a sweat and make yourself hungry and thirsty.
+In that case, make sure to stop at Fizzy’s Soda Fountain.
+There you can choose from hot dogs, ice cream sodas, pies and brownies, floats, coffee, and more!

-If you’re really hungry, there’s Emma Krumbee’s Restaurant & Bakery, offering comfort food and drinks – and a happy hour for the adults – that include homemade soups, mashed potatoes, and bread.
-And, of course, dessert is on the menu!
+If you’re really hungry, there’s also Emma Krumbee’s Restaurant & Bakery, offering comfort food and drinks (and a happy hour for the adults!).
+The menu includes homemade soups, mashed potatoes, bread, and more!

-Call ahead to see if the greenhouse and Apple Barn will be open.
-Choose from a wide selection of mums, honey varieties, pastries, squash, jellies, caramel apples, and the list goes on.
+You should also call ahead to see if the greenhouse and Apple Barn are open.
+There you can choose from a wide selection of mums, honey, pastries, squash, jellies, caramel apples… and the list goes on!
 As you can see, a day at Emma Krumbee’s is a full one.

-Even if you’re not going to Emma Krumbee’s yourself, you can have Emma Krumbee’s deliver flowers for your special occasions.
-The orchard and farm creates special-occasion bouquets for weddings and other events.
+Even if you’re not going to Emma Krumbee’s yourself, you can have Emma Krumbee’s Orchard and Farm deliver flowers for your special occasions.
+They create special-occasion bouquets for weddings and other events.

 An Award-Winning Company

-The hard work of the staff has paid off not only by making the orchard a family favorite, but also by winning several awards, such as favorite apple orchard or best pumpkin patch.
-The Minnesota Office of Tourism placed Emma Krumbee’s in the “Top Annual Group Tour Festival and Events” category for seven years, too.
+The hard work of the staff has clearly paid off.
+The orchard isn’t just a family favorite, but also the winner of several awards.
+The Minnesota Office of Tourism even placed Emma Krumbee’s Orchard and Farm in the “Top Annual Group Tour Festival and Events” for seven years!

-The dollars you spend at Emma Krumbee’s go toward charitable causes.
-In addition to supporting the staff and upkeep of the orchard and farm, money goes toward various causes such as Big Brothers Big Sisters and the Special Olympics.
+As if it couldn’t get any better, the dollars you spend at Emma Krumbee’s go toward charitable causes.
+In addition to supporting the staff and upkeep of the orchard and farm, their profit goes to various causes like Big Brothers Big Sisters and the Special Olympics.